george0st/Ff2Cql/nifi/cql-processor/docs/README.md

 - **Password**
   - password for login to CQL
 - **Local Data Center**
-  - name of local data center e.g. 'dc1' or 'datacenter1', etc.
+  - name of local data center typically e.g. 'dc1' or 'datacenter1', etc.
 - **Connection Timeout**
-  - 900 (seconds)
+  - 900 (in seconds)
 - **Request Timeout**
-  - 60 (seconds)
+  - 60 (in seconds)
 - **Consistency Level**
   - e.g. LOCAL_ONE, LOCAL_QUORUM, etc.
 - **Table**
-  - Table and schema name in CQL (expected format 'keyspace.table') e.g. 'prfschema.table'
+  - Schema and table name in CQL for write/put a data (expected format 'keyspace.table') e.g. 'cqlschema.cqltable'
 - **Batch Size**
-  - size of batch, default is 200
+  - size of batch (default is 200)
 - **Dry Run**
-  - false - the simulation of write to CQL
+  - false (the simulation of write to CQL, default is true)